Prem95/realtime-face-anti-spoofing/README.md

 $ python main.py
 ```

-Current Face Anti Spoofing threshold is set at a value of **0.70**.
+Note: Current Face Anti Spoofing threshold is set at a value of **0.70**.
 This can be finetuned based on different situations as needed.

 ## Contribution